Yes. The Annual Gathering will be a friendly and safe environment for our attendees and speakers.

-We’re expecting 1,600 to 1,800 to attend from across the United States and from several other countries.
+We’re expecting between 1,600 and 1,800 attendees from across the United States and from around the world.

-The AG typically starts on Wednesday around noon and ends Sunday after noon.
-It is usually held around the July 4 holiday.
-Several concurrent tracks of speakers run from 9 a.m. to 9 p.m.
+The AG typically starts on Wednesday around noon and ends Sunday afternoon.
+It is usually held around the Fourth of July holiday.
+Several concurrent tracks of speakers run from first thing in the morning till late into the night.
 Some speakers are Mensans; some are not.
-Topics vary widely.
+Like members’ interests and expertise, topics vary widely.

-There are also Special Interest Group meet-and-greets, where members of SIGs from around the country can meet in person.
-Similarly, there are meet-and-greets for Local Group officers, and there are leadership development sessions.
+There are also Special Interest Group Meet-and-Greets, where members of Mensa SIGs can meet in person.
+Similarly, there are Meet-and-Greets for Local Group officers as well as leadership development sessions.

-The Games Room is a 24-hour funhouse of continuous game playing, and there's a tournaments room.
-Hospitality — open 24 hours — is a ballroom with snacks, soft drinks, and beer and wine (alcohol is typically served from 2 p.m. to 2 a.m.); it’s where people just hang out and talk to one another.
-(Some attendees spend all or most of their time in Hospitality.)
-Spark! programming is designed just for kids, and there is a teen room.
+The Games Room is a 24-hour funhouse of continuous play, and more competition spills over into a Tournaments Room.
+Hospitality — open 24 hours — is a ballroom with tables and chairs, snacks, soft drinks, and beer and wine (alcohol is typically served from early afternoon until late into the evening or early morning).
+It’s a communal space where people just hang out and enjoy each other’s company.
+(Some attendees spend all or most of their AG time here.)

-It is open to members and their guests — family, friends, etc. Nonmembers pay a higher registration fee.
+Yes.
+The AG is open to members and their guests — family, friends, etc. Guests pay a higher registration fee.

 There really isn’t one large meeting that everyone attends.
-Members are encourage to attend the Annual Business Meeting, which is required by our Bylaws.
-Probably the best attended events are Mr. Mensa and the gala dinner.
+Members are encouraged to attend the Annual Business Meeting, an event required by our Bylaws.
+Probably the best-attended events are Mr. Mensa and the Gala Dinner.

 Save the Gala Dinner — the only scheduled meal not included in the breakfasts and lunches served in Hospitality — no. You will find that informal groups may go out to dinner at nearby restaurants or at the hotel restaurants.